azhugrov/edt/README.md

   * Currently templates should be UTF-8 encoded.

 ##Compiler options
---out=dir_path - path to an output directory => for example ../test --file=file_path - path to the template file => for example ../test/example.edt
+  * --out=dir_path - path to an output directory => for example ../test
+  * --file=file_path - path to the template file => for example ../test/example.edt
+Be aware that currently we do not support absolute paths as the compiler parameter.
+All path should be relative to a worker directory.

 An example of the syntax could be found in the test folder.